drammock/git-novice/_episodes/04-changes.md

 >    Before moving on, we will commit these changes.
 >
 >    ~~~
->    $ git commit -m "Add some initial thoughts on spaceships"
+>    $ git commit -m "Add tex file for paper"
 >    ~~~
 >    {: .language-bash}
 >